This is a mobile version, full one is here.

 It is Insanely Correct … Not

-You have to expect Social Justice Warriors to be everywhere: among your co-workers, gym buddies, close friends, employers, and employees.
+You have to expect SJWs to be everywhere: among your co-workers, gym buddies, close friends, employers, and employees.
 You have to be constantly on the alert.
 You can’t say “blacks” or “chicks,” you have to remember that they are “Afro-Americans” and “ladies.”
 You can’t joke about gays, immigrants, homeless, women, Mexicans, and many other “categories.”
 Well, you can, but be prepared to get into trouble, which you may never resolve.

 What’s funny is that